VIDEO: Lackawanna College in Scranton reveals new esports program with Falcons ‘video game’

 From a press release:

-With a special YouTube video presentation in the The Peoples Security Bank Theater, Lackawanna College in Scranton revealed the addition of a scholarship-supported collegiate eSports program today that will be integrated into their athletics department.
+With a special YouTube video presentation in the The Peoples Security Bank Theater, Lackawanna College in Scranton revealed the addition of a scholarship-supported collegiate esports program today that will be integrated into its athletics department.

 The creative video features the college’s Falcon mascot appearing in different types of retro and modern video games, blending animation and real footage shot on campus:

 By starting the program, Lackawanna will once again be a pioneer in creating opportunities for high school graduates with distinctive skill sets.

 “We are providing a pathway for unique student athletes to come to Lackawanna, obtain their degrees, compete in their sport at a high level, and leave here academically, socially, and athletically equipped with the necessary tools to make a difference and be successful.
 We are beyond excited for the addition of esports and cannot wait to get to work building this program,” said Lackawanna College Athletic Director and Women’s Basketball Head Coach Joya Whittington.

 The program has many benefits, from offering students additional athletics opportunities and scholarships to encouraging engagement on and off campus.
 The rapidly growing esports phenomenon is a multi-billion-dollar industry with companies developing, testing, and publishing games.
 Student athletes participating in the esports program also have the potential to be viewed as prospects for jobs in the video game industry.